Advertiser Disclosure

 Image Credit: Qantas

-With the transfer bonus, your cost will be just 21,000 Capital One Miles for a flight in economy that would set you back twice as much elsewhere.
+With the transfer bonus, your cost will be just 21,000 Capital One miles for an economy award ticket that costs twice as much in other programs.

 Even in business class, which would typically cost more than Alaska Airlines, you can leverage the bonus to save a few miles: